aster-void/nixos-config/README.md

 ## Things to do after

-- clone .dotfiles and decorations (private for copyright reason, use wallpaper-renamer repo if you are not me).
+- clone .dotfiles and decorations. (decorations is private for copyright reason)
 - configure fcitx5

 ## Forked From